Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 City of Boston, Reserve a parking spot for your moving truck

-The City of Boston says a standard moving permit reserves two parking spaces for one day, from 7 a.m. to 5 p.m.
-Online applications are only available if your moving date is at least 15 days away and no more than eight weeks away.
-Signs also need to be posted before the move, so this is not a last-minute detail to leave for the day before.
+The City of Boston moving truck permit page says a standard moving permit reserves two parking spaces for one day, starting at 7 a.m. to 5 p.m.
+Online applications are only possible if your moving date is at least 15 days away and not more than eight weeks away.
+The City also says signs should be posted at least 48 hours before the permit start time and recommends signs be posted three days before the move.

 • If the building is on a narrow street, metered block, resident-only street, or busy commercial corridor, check whether a moving truck permit makes sense.
 This matters in South Boston, Back Bay, South End, North End, Fenway, and many parts of Allston-Brighton.